minprog/programmeren-1/reviews/1 C/review.md

 ## What to do

-1. For this module, we only look at the following four criteria, which you might have seen mentioned in the lectures:
+1. For this module, you will assess and improve your code along the following four criteria:

     - [Comments](/quality/comments)
     - [Naming](/quality/naming)